-- Bilateral axillary crutches to be used immediately post-op for WBAT gait unless meniscus is repaired. - Meniscal Repairs Restrictions:

-Small and Stable Repair:

-- No PROM restrictions.
+- Bilateral axillary crutches to be used immediately post-op. - Patient is NWB x 2 weeks.
+TTWB the following 2 4 weeks. - TROM brace locked in extension to be worn at all times except for dressing and bathing.
+Locked in extension 4-6 weeks. - Return visit to MD at 2 weeks post-op for stitch removal. - Meniscal Repairs Restrictions (check with Dr. Chams' staff to verify whether this was performed): - o Small and Stable Repair: - No PROM restrictions.
 Progress ROM per normal ACL protocol. - Maintain NWB status with brace locked in extension for 2 weeks. - At end of Week 2, WBAT with TROM locked in extension for 2 more weeks and wean off crutches. - At end of Week 4, FWB'ing and advance to unlocking TROM, then removing brace.
-Patient must demonstrate excellent quadriceps control.

-Large Repair:

-- No PROM restrictions.
-Progress ROM per normal ACL protocol. - Maintain NWB status with brace locked in extension for 4 weeks. - At end of Week 4, WBAT with TROM locked in extension for 2 weeks and wean off crutches.
-At end of Week 6, FWB'ing and advance to unlocking TROM, then removing brace.
-Patient must demonstrate excellent quadriceps control.

-Unstable Repair:

-- PROM limited to 90 degrees for first 4 weeks, then progress per ACL protocol. - Maintain NWB status with brace locked in extension for 4 weeks. - At end of Week 4, WBAT with TROM locked in extension for 2 more weeks and wean off crutches. - At end of Week 6, FWB'ing and advance to unlocking TROM, then removing brace.
-Patient must demonstrate excellent quadriceps control. - Maintain NWB with brace locked in extension for 6-8 weeks - After Week 6-8, WBAT with TROM locked in extension, wean from crutches. - TROM may be removed for bathing, icing, and exercises. - TROM brace may be unlocked for slight flexion in sitting for short periods of time and for driving.
+Patient must demonstrate excellent quadriceps control. - Large Repair: - No PROM restrictions.
+Progress ROM per normal ACL protocol. - Maintain NWB status with brace locked in extension for 4 weeks. - At end of Week 4, WBAT with TROM locked in extension for 2 weeks and wean off crutches. - At end of Week 6, FWB'ing and advance to unlocking TROM, then removing brace.
+Patient must demonstrate excellent quadriceps control. - Unstable Repair: - PROM limited to 90 degrees for first 4 weeks, then progress per ACL protocol. - Maintain NWB status with brace locked in extension for 4 weeks. - At end of Week 4, WBAT with TROM locked in extension for 2 more weeks and wean off crutches. - At end of Week 6, FWB'ing and advance to unlocking TROM, then removing brace.
+Patient must demonstrate excellent quadriceps control. - Maintain NWB with brace locked in extension for 6-8 weeks - After Week 6-8, WBAT with TROM locked in extension, wean from crutches.

-Precautions
+Meniscal Repair Precautions

-- No closed-chain knee flexion for first eight weeks. - No resisted hamstring exercises (open or closed chain) for first three weeks. - No squats or lunges past 45 degrees of flexion for 16 weeks. - Avoid hyperextension of knee. - Knee flexion ROM performed in supine or prone to tolerance is allowed. - For all meniscus repairs: no running until 16 weeks post-op. - FOR BUCKET HANDLE TEARS ONLY: Knee flexion may be limited to 90 degrees for the first 4-8 weeks depending on size of repair.
+- No closed-chain knee flexion for first eight weeks. - No resisted hamstring exercises (open or closed chain) for first three weeks. - No squats or lunges past 45 degrees of flexion for 16 weeks. - Avoid hyperextension of knee. - Knee flexion ROM performed in supine or prone to tolerance is allowed. - o For all meniscus repairs: no running until 16 weeks post-op. - FOR BUCKET HANDLE TEARS ONLY: Knee flexion may be limited to 90 degrees for the first 4-8 weeks depending on size of repair.
 Any ROM restriction will be indicated on PT prescription.